fintastic/bank_credentials/README.md

 * Passphrase

 #### Feeding with credentials hash
-Take a credentials hash and initialize an `Bankster::BankCredentials::Ebics` instance with it.
+Take a credentials hash and initialize an `BankCredentials::Ebics` instance with it.
 ```ruby
 credential_hash = {
   key:        "key",